 What with the pandemic and the general state of things at the minute, the fact that it's summer and not the depressing depths of winter has been a blessing.
-But one major downside is the dreaded underboob sweat that accompanies the heat.
+But one major downside is the sweat that accompanies the heat, particularly the dreaded underboob sweat.
 No one likes the feeling of their boobs being soaked in perspiration.
 A drenched sports bra is a killjoy.

 And it's not just a comfort thing: Boob sweat can cause skin rashes and bacterial infections as well, says Alyssa Golas, MD, clinical assistant professor in the Hansjorg Wyss Department of Plastic Surgery at NYU Langone Health.
 She says candida loves a moist, warm, dark environment — like your underboob.
 You could end up with a fungal, bacterial, or yeast infection on the skin, which can be itchy and painful, and may even require a prescription cream to treat.
 (If you notice symptoms such as continuous itching, spots, or split skin, you may want to talk to a doctor.)